 Create your survey

-This article will give you tips on how to analyze responses from a Parent survey about School Communication, leveraging AI and conversational survey technology to make the most out of your collected data.
+This article will give you tips on how to analyze responses from a parent survey about school communication using AI-powered techniques and tools.

-Choose the right tools for analyzing survey data
+Choosing the right tools for survey response analysis

-There are two main approaches when working with qualitative Parent survey responses about school communication:
+There are two main approaches when dealing with qualitative survey responses:

 ChatGPT or similar GPT tool for AI analysis